-Everything you need for your skin, hair and nails health and appearance can be found in your vegetables, fruits and drinking lots of water, but did you know there are an abundance of herbs to boost your results as well?
+Everything you need for your skin, hair and nails health can be found in your vegetables and fruits, but did you know there are an abundance of herbs that can enhance your appearance as well?

-The herbs below are easily accessible and can be made into a herbal infused tea to be consumed daily:
+The following herbs can be made into a herbal infused tea to be consumed daily:

-Contains high levels of silicon, silicon is used traditionally to maintain the elasticity and strength of skin tissue.
+Contains high levels of silicon, that may help to maintain the elasticity and strength of skin tissue.

-Will aid with healthy circulation of blood to support oxygenation and flow of nutrients needed for speedy hair growth.
+Aids with healthy circulation of blood, supporting oxygenation and flow of nutrients to the scalp which may boost hair growth.

 Rich source of vitamin A and E, also known as the beauty nutrients because of their importance in skin, hair and nail health.
 As well as vitamin C, and B vitamins.

 Contains biotin, a B vitamin (or vitamin H), which deficiencies can cause hair loss and a rash.
 Biotin also aids in strengthening your body’s keratin structure which can be broken down with age, environmental pollution and unhealthy lifestyle habits such as drinking and smoking.

 Choline, iron, magnesium, phosphorus, potassium and calcium are also important for external beauty and present in Dandelion leaf, a common ‘weed’ you can find in your own backyard to use for it’s beautifying effects.